sagemath/sagewiki_to_gh-2022-10-10/days108.md

 == Coronavirus Update ==

-The [[https://fpsac2020.math.biu.ac.il/|FPSAC 2020]] organizers have wrote: "It is possible that FPSAC 2020 will be postponed because of the world-wide Coronavirus epidemic.
-We are deliberating our options.
-We will reach and publicize a decision by April 30.
-Please do not make any financial commitments beforehand."
+The [[https://fpsac2020.math.biu.ac.il/|FPSAC 2020]] organizers have wrote: "The ongoing Coronavirus epidemic forces significant changes in all areas of life, including international events.
+FPSAC is no exception.
+After thorough deliberation with the executive committee, it was decided that FPSAC will not take place this year as a physical meeting."

-The organizers have decided to '''cancel''' this international meeting.
+The organizers have decided to '''cancel''' this international workshop as well.

 == Date and Venue ==

 Date: 12 July 2020, the Sunday preceding [[https://fpsac2020.math.biu.ac.il/|FPSAC 2020]].

 Location: [[https://www1.biu.ac.il/indexE.php|Bar-Ilan University]], Ramat-Gan, Israel.

-== Registration ==

-To be updated.

 == Installing SageMath ==